Rye Town Park & Beach - HOME PAGE

 Rye Town Park is located at 95 Dearborn Avenue (off Forest Avenue) in the City of Rye, New York.
 The park is a wonderful facility for public recreation and relaxation.

-The sixty-two acre preserve has 28 acres of lawns and paths with mature plantings, gently rolling hills, benches, a naturalized duck pond, and an expansive beachfront of 34 acres.
+The sixty-two acre preserve has 28 acres of lawns and paths with mature plantings, gently rolling hills, benches, a naturalized duck pond, and the park has an expansive beachfront of 34 acres.

 The main building complex, which includes the two-towered administration building, pavilions, restaurant and service facilities, is a magnificent edifice with Spanish style architecture, fantastic views, and beach access to Long Island sound.

 For Rye Town Park information, click on the parks menu item above, then select "Rye Town Park And Beach."
-The eight menu items include beach operations, park programs, facility rentals and Park rules.
-Please Note: The Park rules regarding dogs on leash have changed.
-See the Park rules page for details.
+The eleven menu items include beach operations, park programs, facility rentals and Park rules.